 Oh, did I mention there is an ice cream spot called Storybook Treats that typically has short lines? $3.99 for a pre- or post-show snack, and you have one fantastic night.

 One last tip.
 The park closes after Wishes on some nights, and you are almost half a mile from the front gates.
 Walk slow…let people pass you as they rush to a monorail…take you sweet Mickey Mouse time.
 By now, the gift shops are clearing out, and you have more elbow room to do some window or actual shopping.

 If you ever waited until the park was closing to do some window shopping, you just might be a Cheapskate Princess!

 Now my friend Mike from My Dreams of Disney has his own best place to watch the fireworks.
 Where is his best Wishes viewing spot?
 You can check it out right here….

 Where is a good place to start planning your vacation?

 How about a FREE quote to find out how much your vacation will cost.

 Click on the box below and fill out the request form.
 Getting a vacation quote is free, plus there is no hassle and no obligation.
 Authorized Disney Vacation Planners with Destinations in Florida travel offer special rates for certain Disney vacation packages and send free gifts to clients like Disney Trading Pin sets and autograph books.
 Gotta love free…

 Find out what they have for you today!

-Thanks for stopping by, and if you see me wiping firework bits from her hair and tears from her eyes, be sure to say hi!
+Thanks for stopping by, and if you see me wiping firework bits from my hair and tears from my eyes, be sure to say hi!